Itoman, Okinawa: History

 Itoman has a long history as a fishing port.
-In the pre-modern period its fisherman ventured as far as the Indian Ocean.
+In the pre-modern period, its fisherman ventured as far as the Indian Ocean.
 Records indicate that the fisherman made contact with Australia and New Guinea.
 By 1908 the village of Itoman numbered 8,000 residents, almost all involved in the fishing industry.
-Men of Itoman worked on fishing boats, and women worked at the transport and sale of fish in the prefectural capitol of Naha.
+Men of Itoman worked on fishing boats, and women worked at the transport and sale of fish in the prefectural capital of Naha.
 In 1918 Naha and Itoman were connected by a horse-drawn tram.
 The line spanned 12 km.
-The Okinawa Prefectural Railways Itoman Line was established in 1924, and operated until 1945.
+The Okinawa Prefectural Railways Itoman Line was established in 1924 and operated until 1945.

-Itoman was a final front of the Battle of Okinawa in World War II.
+Itoman was the final front of the Battle of Okinawa in World War II.
 The area saw enormous casualties to both military forces and civilians.
 Itoman is noted for the Himeyuri Butai, a field hospital nursing corps of 221 high-school students who committed suicide at the end of the battle.